 Animal Husbandry Intern - Joppa Flats

-- Maintain our 110- and 50- gallon cold marine aquarium tanks; care for and feed their inhabitants (coastal invertebrates and fish); perform necessary tank maintenance
+- Maintain our 110- and 50- gallon cold marine aquarium tanks; care for and feed their inhabitants (coastal invertebrates and fish)

-- Perform weekly water chemistry tests (NH4, NO2, NO3, pH) and salinity checks
+- Perform necessary weekly and monthly tank maintenance including water chemistry (NH4, NO2, NO3, pH) and partial water changes

-- At least 18 years of age or a senior in high school
+- At least 18 years of age or 16 years with 1 year of experience at Joppa Flats

 - Experience with tank maintenance, animal care, and feeding (salt water preferred)